Gun Frontier (video game): Release

 Gun Frontier was initially released for Japanese arcades in January 1991, making appearances at certain trade shows for attendees to play.
 The game was later ported to the Sega Saturn by GOO! and exclusively released in Japan on September 25, 1997, as volume 2 of the Arcade Gears series from Xing Entertainment.
 This version features several notable changes such as the enemy placement, visual glitches, audio issues and a lower difficulty level overall, even on the highest difficulty setting.
 Programmer Toshiaki Fujino stated that developing the Saturn version proved to be troublesome, as he could not implement the hidden bonus secrets due to Taito not informing him of their existence.
 However, the Saturn release improves the explosion animation seen after defeating a boss, and includes a strategy guide from video game magazine Gamest.
-In 2006, a nearly arcade perfect port was also included in the compilation Taito Legends 2 for Microsoft Windows, PlayStation 2, and Xbox.
-In August 2022, it was digitally re-released by Hamster Corporation as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4.
+In 2006, the game was also included in the compilation Taito Legends 2 for Microsoft Windows, PlayStation 2, and Xbox.
+Hamster Corporation released the game outside Japan for the first time as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in August 2022.